JHacker997/KnightlyCommute/README.md

-Computer Graphics group project at the University of Central Florida.
+Computer Graphics group project at the University of Central Florida.<br />
 By: N. Montejo, J. Berger, S. Basco, and J. Hacker

 This project is a visual representation of Shortest path calculation using Dijkstra's algorithm.